davidgchaves/basic-netflix-xp-v2/README.md

 - If a component has `state`, that `state` cannot be mutated by a parent, child, or any other external influence.
 - The only way to (sanely) mutate `state` is through the `setState` method.

+#### `forceUpdate` vs `setState`

+- `forceUpdate` kicks off a re-render.
+- `setState` updates the state and schedules a re-render.

+Integrating with other libraries (D3, jQuery) is almost the only reason to use `forceUpdate`.

+#### How React handles keypresses and re-renders?

+1. Every time a key is pressed, an event is fired.
+2. React is listening to those events and when a keypress happens (for example), React kicks off a re-render.
+3. If as a consequence of the event fired, we are not modifying the `state`, then the re-render renders the same `state` as before.
+4. We need to modify the `state` with `setState` when the event is fired.
+5. Remember that your `state` object is the source of truth.

+#### React Synthetic DOM Events

+- respect the same API as a *real*  event.

 ### mutating parent's `state`

 A parent component has the ability to expose functions to children so the child can invoke them and let the parent know it should mutate its `state`: